 2. MATERIALS AND METHODS

 The experiment was conducted at the Instructional Experimental Farm, Agricultural Research Station, Sri Ganganagar which is situated at 280 40 ’N latitude and 720 2’E longitude and at an altitude of 168 to 227metres above the mean sea level.
 The region falls under Agro-climatic zone I-b i.e. Irrigated North Western Plain Zone of the Rajasthan.The city of Sri Ganganagar is characterized by a desert climate.
-Precipitation is virtually absent during the year.
+The Precipitation is virtually absent during the year.
 The climate here is classified as BWh by the Köppen-Geiger.
 The temperature in this location is approximately 25.3 °C, as determined by statistical analysis.
 The annual rainfall is 367 mm.
 The sowing of wheat variety Raj 4238 was done in the area 4.5 x 3 m2 on firstfortnightofNovember of 2023 and 2024 keeping row to row distance of 22.5 cm.
 All agronomic practices were followed as per recommendation of package of Zone I-B.

 The population dynamics of major insect pests of wheat and their natural enemies was recorded at weekly interval right from appearance to till maturityofcrop.

-Sucking pests were recorded at weekly interval right from appearance to till maturity of crop.
+The Sucking pests were recorded at weekly interval right from appearance to till maturity of crop.
 For recording observations, 10 plants were selected randomly and tagged from the whole experimental plot.
 The population of sucking pests were recorded in early morning hours whenthe insects were inactive (before 8 AM) from five tillers of each randomly selected and tagged plants by using magnifying lens.

 Natural enemies: the total number of natural enemies was counted on randomly selected and tagged whole plants.